 That said, you can mow less frequently, every 10 days as opposed to every 5-7 like you would in the spring.

 Also, keep the mower set a little higher during the summer and never cut off more than a third of the grass leaf.
 Cutting grass too short in the summer increases the risk shocking the grass which can cause it to go dormant, even kill it.

-If your lawn mower has a mulching attachment, mulch the grass and leave the clippings on the lawn.
+If you have a mulching mower or your lawn mower has a mulching attachment, mulch the grass and leave the clippings on the lawn.
 Doing this will keep all the moisture and nutrients in those clippings there for the lawn to consume again.

 Kill Any Weeds with a Spot Spray Weed Killer